WHO – Are you targeting? Before you jump into any ads, write any content or record any videos. If you... View Article

 An increasingly important subject in business that I want to talk about is the changes that are happening in the digital and marketing landscape and how these changes have impacted businesses in the way that they approach their marketing strategies.

-This is a topic that has come up a lot recently in business, especially in light of the handful of Google algorithm updates that have happened so far in 2018.
+This is a topic that has come up a lot recently in business, especially in light of the handful of Google algorithm updates that have happened in 2018.

 As an agency, we are very lucky to be in a position where we get to speak to a lot of businesses about their marketing; which really does give us some great insight and it doesn’t take long for patterns to start coming up.